bedrocklinux/bedrocklinux-website/markdown/media/index.md

   from 11:15-16:41.
 "One of the most fascinating Linux distributions we've heard of in years."

-- Bedrock Linux was further discussed on another episode of [the Linux Actin Show](http://www.jupiterbroadcasting.com/59352/introducing-bedrock-linux-las-316/) starting at forty minutes in.
+- Bedrock Linux was further discussed on another episode of [the Linux Action Show](http://www.jupiterbroadcasting.com/59352/introducing-bedrock-linux-las-316/) starting at forty minutes in.